Clean it up \ performance issues

 You may also want to run the manufacturer's drive diagnostic/tests to see if the drive itself is failing.
 Most manufacturers have built-in diagnostics but getting to it can be a bit challenging.
 With the computer shut off, start the computer and immediately start pressing the key necessary to enter the diagnostics mode.

-There is no consistency between manufacturers and for that matter, from any given manufacturer.
+There is no consistency between manufacturers and for that matter, from a given manufacturer.
 Seems like all of them have used different utility keys over the years.
 Escape and F12 are the popular keys.
 But be careful, you DO NOT want to enter the BIOS setup or Factory Restore/reset modes.
 If you can't get there, try searching support for diagnostics at the manufacturer's support site.

 Odd performance issues